RowanRishe/FlowRET/README.md

 Marks the end of the process by printing a message.

-PrescriptionsDecisionRoute.java: Reads the LSAPrescritions variable and chooses a branch:
+PrescriptionsDecisionRoute.java: Reads the SLAPrescritions variable and chooses a branch:
-- If empty, it returns "noLSA".
+- If empty, it returns "noSLA".
-- If not, it returns "hasLSA".
+- If not, it returns "hasSLA".

-Currently "hasLSA" is returned for any existing prescription
+Currently "hasSLA" is returned for any existing prescription

 ResponseDecisionRoute.java returns "responded" or "notResponded" depending on the assigned value for responseReceived in the json